Coffee cake (American): History

+The dish became common in areas with high rates of immigration from Germany such as Cincinnati; as such, Cincinnati has been called the "coffeecake capital of the world" by multiple food writers.

+Description

-Contemporary coffee cakes in the United States rarely contain coffee.
-American coffee cakes are typically presented in a single layer, flavoured with either fruit or cinnamon, and leavened with baking soda (or baking powder), which results in a more cake-like texture, or yeast, which results in a more bread-like texture.
+American coffee cakes are typically presented in a single layer flavored with either fruit or cinnamon, and leavened with either baking soda or baking powder, which results in a more cake-like texture, or with yeast, for a more breadlike texture.
 They may be loaf-shaped or baked in a Bundt or tube pan.
 They may also feature a streusel or simple glaze topping, if any.
 Streusel is German for "sprinkle" or "strew" and refers to the popular crumbly topping of butter, flour, sugar.
 Sour cream is also sometimes used in traditional American coffee cakes to both add a tart flavor and activate baking soda used as a leavening agent.

 American coffee cakes may have originated from the concept of kaffeeklatsch brought by German immigrants.
 Indeed, a variety of crumb cake containing flour, sugar, butter, cinnamon, and sometimes oats or nuts sprinkled over the coffee cake batter before it is baked, is sometimes eaten with coffee and bears resemblance to the German Streuselkuchen.

-Applesauce cake
+Sara Lee Pecan Coffee Cake was a premade, frozen coffee cake that was marketed to American families in the 1970s and is remembered nostalgically.